mikejac/node-red-contrib-google-smarthome/README.md

 #### - Vacuum
 `topic` can be `on`, `online` or something else.

+If `msg.topic` is `currentModeSettings.power` then `msg.payload` must be string and tells the mode of the vacuum.
+It can be one of `quiet`, `standard`, `medium` or `turbo`.

+        msg.topic = 'currentModeSettings.power'
+        msg.payload = 'standard'

+If `msg.topic` is `capacityRemaining.rawValue` then `msg.payload` must be integer and tells the current battery power of the vacuum in percent.

+        msg.topic = 'capacityRemaining.rawValue'
+        msg.payload = 100

+If `msg.topic` is `isCharging` then `msg.payload` must be boolean and tells if the vacuum is charging.

+        msg.topic = 'isCharging'
+        msg.payload = true

 If `topic` is `on` then `payload` must be boolean and and tells the state of the vacuum.

         msg.topic = 'on'